 (B) During his Use period(s) each Owner shall keep the Unit in as good order and condition as when acquired his Interval Estate herein, loss by fire, act of God, or ordinary wear and tear excepted.
 No Owner shall make or authorize any alterations, additions or improvements to the Unit or its furniture or furnishings, except pursuant to paragraph 22 or 23.

-(C) Any Owner may lease, rent or loan the Unit for the purposes permitted by this Agreement during his Use Period(s); but each owner shall be responsible for any loss, damage or destruction, which occurs during his Use Period.
+(C) Any Owner may lease or rent the Unit for the purposes permitted by this Agreement during his Use Period(s) only through a platform approved by the Managing Agent, and may not otherwise list the Unit for rent or lease, but each renting or leasing Owner shall be responsible for any loss, damage or destruction, which occurs during his Use Period.

 (D) Each Owner may participate in the exchange program approved by Meadow Lake Development Corporation.
 An exchange program allows the Owner to exchange his Use Period for the Use Period in other similar projects or for different use periods at Meadow Lake Resort, as more fully set forth in the exchange program, which is not part of this Alternate Year Interval Ownership Agreement.
 Meadow Lake Development Corporation may, at its discretion, select exchange companies that it reasonably believes best suits the needs of the owners of interval estates.